sanitharao/twtsession/topics/download_and_install_git_bash.md

-# Download and Install git Bash Client on MacOS
+# Download and Install git Bash Client on macOS

-While installing the git bash client on Windows OS is simple, performing the same on a Mac OS requires an additional step to allow the package file to be installed.
+While installing the git bash client on Windows OS is simple, performing the same on a macOS requires an additional step to allow the package file to be installed.

 Here is the procedure:

 1. Download the git bash client package for MacOS from [https://git-scm.com/downloads](https://git-scm.com/downloads).
     The downloaded file will have a `.dmg` extension.
 2. Double click the `.dmg`file, and you will get the `PKG`file, a `README.txt` file, and a version file.